Bushwick Glass Works (aka Brookfield Glass Company)

 Brookfield made insulators for various utility companies, (telephone companies, railroads, electric power companies) and some of these are found with embossed initials / names on them (such as A T & T Co, C D & P Tel Co, etc).

-Brookfield maintained business offices in Manhattan throughout most if its history, and these office addresses were embossed on many of the earlier insulators.
-55 FULTON ST (1868-1882); 45 CLIFF ST (1882-1890) and 83 FULTON ST (1890-1893) are embossings found that may help date a particular example, although some molds may have been used for a time after the office changed locations.
+Brookfield maintained business offices in Manhattan, NY throughout most if its history, and those office addresses were embossed on many of the earlier insulators.
+55 FULTON ST (1868-1882); 45 CLIFF ST (1882-1889) and 83 FULTON ST (1889-1893) are embossings found that may help date a particular example.
+However it’s probable some molds were continued to be used for a length of time after the office changed locations.
 (Although an insulator collector might understandably assume so, just because of the markings, no insulators were actually made at those Manhattan locations.
 They were made at the factory site in Brooklyn).

 Brookfield made more than 100 different types of insulators during it’s history, and some types that are illustrated in their 1912 catalog have never been found (assuming they did actually exist).